xie-lang/no-typealias-constructor-call/README.md

-A [elm-review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rule that disallows the use of Application Expression for Type Alias
+A [elm-review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rule that forbids using type alias record constructors to create a record.
+This rule does not apply to the `map*` functions in `Json.Decode`.

 For example, in the following code